 So we understand that Abraham is known to the people of the land as the one who has passed through from the other side.
 The root of this word is the same as what we began with (avur) This will hold greater significance as we move along.

 Abraham raises up his own armed and trained servants of his own house, along with a couple of covenant landlords with whom he was in covenant with, to go after them.
 They were victorious and brought back all the goods that had been stolen from Sodom and Gomorrah, along with Lot, his goods, women, and all the people.

-The king of Sodom is so grateful that he comes out meet Abraham and it is at this time the Melchizedek (king of righteousness) king of Salem (peace) and priest of God Most High shows up with bread and wine.
+The king of Sodom is so grateful that he comes out meet Abraham and it is at this time the Melchizedek (king of righteousness) king of Salem (peace) and priest of God Most High appears with bread and wine.

 Then Abraham gives him a tenth of the spoil to Melchizedek.
 Notice that the blessing acknowledges that God possesses it all.
-The tenth Abraham gives him is in acknowledgement of that.
+The tenth Abraham gives him is an acknowledgment of that.